npm package discovery and stats viewer.

 Then restart Cursor and verify under Settings → MCP that composto is green.

-Claude Desktop — add the same block to ~/Library/Application Support/Claude/claude_desktop_config.json.
+Claude Desktop , add the same block to ~/Library/Application Support/Claude/claude_desktop_config.json.

 Cursor: one-command setup

-Registering the MCP server only exposes the tools — Cursor's agent often defaults to its built-in read_file / codebase_search.
+Registering the MCP server only exposes the tools, Cursor's agent often defaults to its built-in read_file / codebase_search.
 To configure both the MCP server and a project rule that tells the agent when to call Composto, run:

 cd your-project

-composto init
+composto init --client=cursor --with-rules

-This writes .cursor/mcp.json (project-local MCP registration) and .cursor/rules/composto.mdc (an alwaysApply: true rule that gets injected into every conversation).
+This writes .cursor/mcp.json (project-local MCP registration) and .cursor/rules/composto.mdc (an alwaysApply: true rule injected into every conversation).
 Existing files are merged, never overwritten.
 Restart Cursor and check Settings → MCP that composto is green.

 Without the rule, hit rate is ~30-50%; with it, ~85-95%.
-The rule template is embedded in src/cli/init.ts (CURSOR_RULES_MDC) — open the generated .cursor/rules/composto.mdc to customize per-project.
+The rule template lives in src/cli/init.ts (CURSOR_RULES_MDC).

 cd your-project